Ale016R/ToDo-List/README.md

 For each user, there will be different tasks.
 And these tasks will only be displayed within the account they belong to.
 To test this function, I recommend creating two users and in each user create different tasks (You can create a task in the upper right corner).

 ![image](https://user-images.githubusercontent.com/86500891/176039618-c53194d0-480b-4903-b6f6-68208ff47631.png)

+With this application, you can create a task, display its details (by clicking on the title of each task), delete a task, edit a task and mark it as completed.
+The application will tell you when you created and when you completed a task.